TomShlaim/mcp-sample/README.md

 ## API Details

 The application uses the National Weather Service (NWS) API.
 No API key is required, but we include a User-Agent header as per API requirements.
+The API only provides data for locations within the United States.